awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 # Assigning a delegate<a name="delegates"></a>

-If you have a pro license, you can give delegate status to other pro users\.
-This enables them to schedule meetings on your behalf and attend meetings with full organizer permissions\.
+If you have Amazon Chime Pro permissions, you can assign delegate status to other Pro users\.
+This status allows them to schedule meetings on your behalf and to attend meetings with access to the same actions that a meeting host has\.
+For more information about the additional meeting actions available to a delegate, see [Hosting a meeting](chime-organizer-call-controls.md)\.

 ## Assigning delegates<a name="assign-delegates"></a>

-Assign delegates using the desktop client or web application\.
+Assign delegates using the Amazon Chime desktop client or web application\.

 **To assign delegates**